 – Your accent

-If presenting and public speaking is an issue for you then its highly likely that you’ve spent years persecuting yourself over it and it’s time to stop.
+If presenting and public speaking is an issue for you then its highly likely that you’ve spent years persecuting yourself over it.

-If you do nothing else in 2021, find someone you trust to tell you what works well for you each time you speak.
+If you do nothing else, find someone you trust to tell you what works well for you each time you speak.

 “It ain’t about how hard you hit, it’s about how hard you can get hit and keep moving forward.”